Battery charging diagnosis at a glance

 - Does the charger or controller show output?

-- Is that output reaching the battery-side bus or terminals?
+- Is that output reaching the battery-side bus or battery terminals?

-- Are active loads canceling out the charge you expected to see?
+- Are active loads hiding the net charge you expected to see?

 Quick safety boundaries before you test